 Legislation changes for 2015/2016 tax year

 With Sage One Payroll, you can be confident that your service is always up to date with the latest legislation.
-You don’t need to do anything, as it automatically updates with the following changes for the new tax year.
+You don’t need to do anything, as it automatically updates with the rates and thresholds for the new tax year.

 |Rate||From (£)||To (£)||Rate|